-Since the meeting, along with the Chief Executive and the Director of Operations of the PCC, I had a lengthy meeting with the Chief Medical Officer (CMO); during this meeting, we presented the results of the PCC survey of patient experience.
-He is now of the opinion that there is value in the development of a Strategic Framework for Long-term Pain for Northern Ireland.
+Agency.
+In the longer term, key objectives were a single point of entry in services for pain management and the for Long-term Pain for Northern Ireland.
 Follow-up meetings will be arranged with the intention that the CMO, or perhaps the Minister, will announce this at the official launch of 'The Painful Truth: 2,500 Patients Tell their Story' in the spring.
 The anticipated time to develop the framework is 6-9 months.
 Perhaps by next December's issue of Pain News, we will be able to present it.